oktadev/okta-blog/_source/_posts/2023-07-28-terraform-workshop.md

 * Learn more about Terraform in the Hashicorp docs.
 Could Terraform help you manage cloud infrastructure beyond Okta?
 * Explore other resource types in the Okta Terraform Provider docs, and try configuring them in your developer account.
-* If your organization already uses Terraform to manage infrastructure, learn about how `terraform.tfstate` files and secrets are managed.
+* If your organization already uses Terraform to manageinfrastructure, learn about how terraform.tfstate files and secrets are managed.
+* Leave a comment to let us know what you thought about using Okta's Terraform module!
+What features would you like to learn about next?

 Follow us on [Twitter](https://twitter.com/oktadev) and subscribe to our [YouTube](https://www.youtube.com/c/oktadev) channel to find out about future workshops and tutorials!
 Leave a comment to let us know what you thought about using Okta's Terraform module!
 What features would you like to learn about next?